ufko-org/rebel/docs/reference.md

 returns a list of all indices where the predicate evaluates to true.
 Indexing begins at 0.
-The predicate may be any test function: a built-in predicate, a user-defined function, or a lambda expression.
+The predicate may be any test function: a built-in predicate, a user-defined function, or a fn expression.

 exp-list is evaluated once before iteration.
 The order of indices in the result list matches the order of